CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Experiments

+We also compared our model with a large reconstruction model, GeoLRM~\cite{zhang2024geolrm}, a Gaussian-based reconstruction model.
+Since GeoLRM has the property that can scale up to dense views, we choose it as the baseline for a fair comparison with our model.
+We utilized the GSO dataset, and the same 16 views were used as input, and the remaining views were used to evaluate the performance.
+Tab.~\ref{table:table_gso} shows that our model outperforms the baseline on PSNR and SSIM while often missing the detailed visual quality as depicted in Fig.~\ref{fig:geo_test}.
+We suspect that the small code size in the bottleneck layer incurs the difficulty in providing enough details.
+Nevertheless, after finetuning with our proposed method, we can attain high-quality 3D representations quickly with a very compact size, as shown in Tab.~\ref{table:quan} and Fig.~\ref{fig:geo_test}.
+We evaluated all objects in Tab.~\ref{table:table_gso}, and 100 objects in Tab.~\ref{table:quan}

+{\bf Scene-level Benchmarks.} We further demonstrate the applicability of our method on real scenes using the DTU dataset.
+Two representative optimization-based methods, TensoRF~\cite{chen2022tensorf} and 3D-GS~\cite{kerbl20233dgs}, are used as baselines.
+As shown in Tab.~\ref{table:table_dtu}, our method was finetuned for less than a minute to evaluate its fast encoding ability.
+Fig.~\ref{fig:dtu_results} presents the novel view synthesis results on the DTU dataset.
+Both quantitative and qualitative results indicate that our method surpasses TensoRF and 3D-GS in terms of quality, even with a compact representation size.

+{\bf In-depth Evaluations.} We conducted a detailed comparison of our method with both fast and compact specialized models on Objaverse dataset.
+For fast training NeRF, we adopted TensoRF~\cite{chen2022tensorf}, DVGO~\cite{sun2022dvgo}, and Plenoxels~\cite{fridovich2022plenoxels} and for compact NeRF, we employed CCNeRF~\cite{tang2022compressible}, MaskDWT~\cite{rho2023maskedwavelet}, VQRF~\cite{li2023compressing1mb}, and BiRF~\cite{shin2024binarynerf}.
+We showed different compression rates with our method by varing the rank size in decoder's LoRA (1, 4, and 8).
+As illustrated in Fig.~\ref{fig:in-depth}, our method demonstrates the ability to achieve fast encoding and a high compression ratio, outperforming representative models in both aspects.

-{\bf Feature Visualization.} We also visualize the delta feature maps across finetuning iterations using our entropy coding method.
-As shown in ~\cref{fig:featuremap}, the feature maps following the entropy coding, eliminate unnecessary components across the different resolutions, and sequantially get a high compression ratio resulting from quantization.
-This observation aligns with our intuition that employing different spatial resolutions would help reduce the quantity of information stored at each resolution, thus making the use of entropy models as an ideal strategy.
+{\bf{Feature Visualization}} We also visualized the delta feature maps across finetuning iterations based on our entropy coding method.
+As shown in Fig.~\ref{fig:featuremap}, the feature maps following the entropy coding, eliminate unnecessary components at different resolutions, and get a high compression ratio resulting from quantization.
+This observation shows that employing different spatial resolutions would help reduce the quantity of information stored at each level, thus making the use of the entropy coding as an ideal strategy.

-{\bf Generalization Performance.} We additionally evaluate our method for different objectives. ~\cref{table:pixelvision} shows the quantitative results compared with previous generalizable novel view synthesis methods~\cite{yu2021pixelnerf, lin2023visionnerf} which use only a single input view.
-While we acknowledge that our method utilizes more input views, we evaluate our method without finetuning to assess the robust generalization capabilities.
-Our encoder-decoder method can handle various views, enabling a more comprehensive understanding of the scene from multiple perspectives.
-We trained our model using the same datasets~\cite{sitzmann2019scene, kato2018neural} and evaluated without the 16 input views in each test set.
-For the baseline~\cite{yu2021pixelnerf, lin2023visionnerf} metrics, we re-evaluate their pretrained models.